LinuxBeaver/LinuxBeaver/README.md

 Beaver's third party GEGL Gimp Plugins for Gimp
 =========
 Welcome, I make third party GEGL filter plugins for Gimp by chaining GEGL nodes inside c file templates.
 This allows Gimp to have access to all sorts of cool text styling effects.
 It will turn your boring bland text into fancy text easy.
 Please view each filters individual Git page for more info on what each Gimp plugin can do.
 You have the option to download twenty something of my best filters in one place on the front page, but it may be better if you download each filter manually from my Github release sections as the list can get crowded and you may not need all my filters.
 I have over 50 filters in total.
 Please remember, unless you use Gimp 2.99.16 or up, all my filters are located in **the GEGL Operations section** for Gimp 2.10.
-On 2.99.16+ they are there but also exist in Filters>Text Styling and various other places.
+On 2.99.16+ they are there but also exist in Filters>Text Styling and various other places like Filters>Render>Fun and more.
 Please note, my text styling filters are meant to be applied on text layers or raster copies of text layers and they are NOT capable of real time updates on text layers.
 However in the future this may be possible.
 In general most of my text styling plugins REQUIRE using white text and selecting "**layer to image size**" on a text layer before applying.
 It is even smart to make a back up layer of original text.

 ![image preview](text.png  )